SuryaNelakanti/pkm-vibes/README.md

 # Artemis - AI-Powered Knowledge Management System
+## Making this entirely using AI - only fixing where AI gets stuck
 Artemis is a modern knowledge management system that combines the power of bi-directional linking, AI assistance, and structured data to help you organize and explore your knowledge.

 ## Features